gameplusai/docs/README.md

 We will significantly reduce the costs associated with AI by leveraging computing resources on our chain.
 We want to democratize access to AI capabilities, allowing smaller organizations and researchers to participate in our AI development without the need for upfront investments in hardware and infrastructure.
 By using data from gamers and game developers, we are able to fine-tune our AI models to benefit our community of loyal gamers.
 ## Data Access and Sharing Incentives
 By using data from native gamers and game developers on our chain, we are able to target specific AI solution governed by all contributors in the ecosystem.
 We will have a blockchain-based self-sovereign identity (SSI) system that allows users to securely share specific identity information online in a sovereign manner.
 Furthermore, users can monetize their personal gaming data by granting controlled access.

+# Chain Infrastructure

+## Module Layers
+Game Plus will be a modular Blockchain which enhances scalability, flexibility, and efficiency by allowing each layer to be developed and upgraded independently.
+The Infrastructure Layer provides the foundational elements such as virtual machines and network nodes.
+Data Availability Layer ensures access to essential data, including LLM training data, and user identity modules.
+The Trust Layer establishes the security and integrity of the blockchain through consensus algorithms and finality services.
+The Execution Layer handles the actual processing of transactions, execution of smart contracts, and provides a gaming SDK and API for developers.
+We will also have an Incentive Layer for Governance and Proof mechanisms.
+At the top, the Application Layer encompasses the end-user applications, including decentralized applications (DApps), in-house and third-party games, and user interfaces.
+[Image]